JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 - `denied:cross-segment` - different segments under default="allow"
 - `denied:default` - default="deny" fallthrough

-This is the compiled intermediate representation made inspectable.
-It separates "what the policy decided" from "what routes were emitted" and makes the algebra's output auditable without understanding route tables.
+Separates "what the policy decided" from "what routes were emitted," making the algebra's output auditable without understanding route tables.
+All other toolchain outputs read from or operate on this matrix.

 ## Diagnostics